 He has taught at ITP/NYU, The New School, and the School for Poetic Computation, and was formerly Magic Grant fellow at the Brown Institute at Columbia University, and Special Projects editor at the New Inquiry Magazine.

-- videogrep: creates automatic video supercuts
+- videogrep: python script to create automatic video supercuts

-- audiogrep: creates automatic audio supercuts
+- audiogrep: python script to create automatic audio supercuts

 - vidpy: video editing and compositing in python